nap-it/its-perception-service/README.md

-            "heading": float, // Heading of the object in degrees (0-360) "speed": float, // Speed of the object in m/s "acceleration": float, // [OPTIONAL] Acceleration of the object in m/s² "confidence": integer, // Confidence level of the detection (0-100) "classification": integer, // Classification of the object "size_x": float, // [OPTIONAL] Size of the object in the x-axis (width) in meters "size_y": float, // [OPTIONAL] Size of the object in the y-axis (length) in meters
+            "heading": float, // Heading of the object in degrees (0-360) "speed": float, // Speed of the object in m/s "acceleration": float, // [OPTIONAL] Acceleration of the object in m/s² "confidence": integer, // Confidence level of the detection (1-100) or 101 if unavailable "classification": integer, // Classification of the object "size_x": float, // [OPTIONAL] Size of the object in the x-axis (width) in meters "size_y": float, // [OPTIONAL] Size of the object in the y-axis (length) in meters